psresnik/topcat/README.md

 * Once this is done for all the codes, sort the spreadsheet by the `docID` column to put it back in the original order.

 Voila!
 You now have a spreadsheet containing the text, and for each code, a column containing either 0 or 1 depending on whether that code applies to that text item.

+*To consider: provide instructions for importing the model-based coding into NVivo for review/correction?*

 [Return to top](#toc)